 You can now easily lend out money directly to the borrower and earn interest.
 You do it without the use of a traditional bank as an intermediary (middleman) but directly on the regulated platforms 🙂

-The loans are typically pre-funded from the loan originator on the platform (within P2P lending Europe) and usually, they also have minimum 5-10% skin in the game (invested into the loan).
+The loans are typically pre-funded from the loan originator on the platform (within P2P lending Europe) and usually, they also have a minimum of 5-10% skin in the game (invested into the loan).

 You lend money to borrowers at a fixed interest rate and receives ongoing repayments including interest.